 Belonging: Engaging the full potential of all employees so that views, beliefs, and values are integrated

-Team-wide monthly experiential workshops and culture audits offered by Activate 180 facilitate companies in providing safe spaces where all employees can express themselves honestly, while helping businesses understand where there is room for improvement.
+Team-wide monthly experiential workshops and culture audits offered by Activate 180 help companies in providing safe spaces where all employees can express themselves honestly while helping businesses understand where there is room for improvement.
 The above measures show employees that they are included and their views matter, creating a sense of belonging and passion among workers.
-This is because employees who feel that their input is making a difference are more likely to sense a true connection to their company as well as its mission, values, and goals.
+This is because people who feel that their input is making a difference are more likely to sense a true connection to their company as well as its mission, values, and goals.
 Activate 180’s purpose is to support all employees by helping them become fully engaged and weaved into their companies’ cultures.

 What This Means

 Brainstorming and successfully enacting an entire process to become a leader in DEIB cannot happen overnight.
 These plans must be carefully thought out and implemented in steps.
 Overall, companies must push every employee out of their comfort zone to communally work toward creating a workplace that is inviting and equitable for all.
-Activate 180’s employee coaching ultimately helps organizations develop the tactical skills and synergy needed to navigate through challenging yet necessary conversations around DEIB, helping leaders take huge steps toward their DEIB goals.
+Activate 180’s employee coaching ultimately helps organizations develop the tactical skills and synergy needed to navigate through challenging yet necessary conversations around DEIB, helping leaders take huge steps toward their DEIB initiatives.